A Secure Consensus Protocol for Sidechains: The Cumulus Sidechain

-Each checkpoint consists of a hash of the committed block header, \textit{aggregate signature}, and a \textit{bit index}.
-We use \textit{aggregate signature} as a proof that the committed block is approved by more than half of the validators.
-The \textit{bit index} is an integer, every bit of which represents whether or not the indexed validator signed the \textit{approval}.
-For example, we have $5$ validators in total, indexed by $v_0,v_1,v_2,v_3,v_4$.
-The \textit{bit index} of a certain checkpoint is $11$ whose binary format is $01011$, meaning that $v_1,v_3,v_4$ signed the \textit{approvals}.
-Let $cp_i=\{H(B_i),QA(H(B_i)),\text{\textsc{index}}\}$ denote the $i$th checkpoint, where $H(B_i)$ is the hash of the header of block $B_i$, $QA(H(B_i))$ is a constant-sized aggregate signature on $H(B_i)$, and \textsc{index} is an integer which contains the indexes of a list of validators that signed the $QA(H(B_i))$.
-The basic workflow is as follows:

-\textit{Aggregation.} The leader calls the \textsf{Combine} function to aggregate $m$ signatures on block $B_i$ from $m$ different validators into one.
-This signature will convince any verifier that the exact $m$ validators approved the commitment of the block.
+Checkpoints are used for withdrawal/exit elaborated in Sec.~\ref{sec:withdrawl}.
+Each checkpoint consists of a hash of the committed block header, the signature of the proposer, an \textit{aggregate signature}, and a \textit{bit vector}.
+Aggregate signatures are used as evidence that the committed block is approved by sufficient validators.
 There are several signature constructions to achieve signature aggregation \cite{lysyanskaya}\cite{boldyreva}\cite{boneh}.
-In order to reduce the length of a checkpoint, we apply the one based on the short signature scheme of Boneh, Lynn, and Shacham \cite{shortsignature}.
+To reduce the length of a checkpoint, we apply the one based on the short signature scheme of Boneh, Lynn, and Shacham \cite{shortsignature}.
+The \textit{bit vector} represents whether or not the indexed validator has signed the \textit{approval}.
+For example, we have $5$ validators in total, indexed by $V_0,V_1,V_2,V_3,V_4$.
+The \textit{bit vector} of a certain checkpoint is $11$ whose binary format is $01011$, meaning that $v_1,v_3,v_4$ signed the \textit{approvals}.
+Let $cp_i=\{H(B_i),QC(H(B_i)),\text{\textsc{index}}\}$ denote the $i$th checkpoint, where $H(B_i)$ is the hash of the header of block $B_i$, $QC(H(B_i))$ is a constant-sized aggregate signature on $H(B_i)$, and \textsc{index} is an integer which contains the indexes of a list of validators that have signed the $QC(H(B_i))$.

-\textit{Verification.} We invoke the \textsf{Verify} function to execute the aggregate verification algorithm, verifying whether the committed block is actually approved by more than half of the validators.
-Given a checkpoint $cp_i=\{H(B_i),QA(H(B_i)),\text{\textsc{index}}\}$ which can be queried from $\mathbb{C}$, verifiers first find a set of public keys via \textsc{index}, then they verify that $QA(H(B_i))$ is a valid aggregate signature on $H(B_i)$ under the given keys.

-We apply a \textit{lazy-challenge} mechanism to verify the correctness of each checkpoint.
-After $\mathbb{C}$ receives the commitment, $\mathbb{C}$ will not verify the checkpoint until some party submits a \textit{challenge}.
-Given that all parties can view the content of the pending checkpoint by querying $\mathbb{C}$, they will run the verification algorithm locally.
-Any party can submit a challenge before the \textit{pending term} ends.
-On receiving a challenge, $\mathbb{C}$ will run the verification algorithm itself to make a binary decision.
-Either the leader or the challenger will win, and the loser will be punished (i.e., loose the bounty), but the details of punishment mechanism is not the focus of this paper.

-In order to ensure the liveness of the protocol, validators can also submit \textit{challenges} to vote out a non-responsive leader.
-If there is no block proposed or the proposed block is not committed after a local time-out, a validator can gossip the challenge message (i.e., essentially a signature) to other validators, which can be seen as a vote.
-Anyone who collects more than $f$ votes aggregates them into one signature and submits the signature to $\mathbb{C}$ and let it decide how to deal with the leader.